vishrantkhanna/vishrantkhanna/README.md

 #### About Me
 - 🔭 I’m currently working on Penetration Testing.
-- 🌱 I’m currently learning Web Application Secuirty & Exploit Writing.
+- 🌱 I’m currently learning Web Application Security & Exploit Writing.
-- 👯 I’m looking to collaborate on producing new learning resources in cybersecuirty.
+- 👯 I’m looking to collaborate on producing new learning resources in cyber security.
-- 🤔 I’m looking for help with cybersecuity certifications.
+- 🤔 I’m looking for help with cyber security certifications.
 - 💬 Ask me about Information Security, Startups and Blogging.
 - 📫 How to reach me: PM on LinkedIn
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: 📚 Making Cyber Security Education Affordable
 - ❤️ I love mentoring newbie infosec students.
-- 💬 Ping me if you are looking for mentorship, want to introduce your students to infomation security, or looking for contributions on a project.
+- 💬 Ping me if you are looking for mentorship, want to introduce your students to information security, or looking for contributions on a project or research.